NSA encryption systems: KIV-7

+(The National Security Agency (NSA) has established new High Assurance Internet Protocol Interoperability Specifications (HAIPIS) that requires different vendor's Inline Network Encryption (INE) devices to be interoperable.)

 Voice encryption

 True voice encryption (as opposed to less secure scrambler technology) was pioneered during World War II with the 50-ton SIGSALY, used to protect the very highest level communications.
 It did not become practical for widespread use until reasonable compact speech encoders became possible in the mid-1960s.
 The first tactical secure voice equipment was the NESTOR family, used with limited success during the Vietnam war.
 Other NSA voice systems include: